RadoslavTsvetanov/tsconfig/READ_BEFORE_USING.md

 *Dependencies*
-- ts installed
+- ts installed globally
-- ts-node installed
+- ts-node installed globally
+- nodemon to be installed

+*How to use*
+npm start -> "compiles" and runs index.ts